Zeyu-Xie/Hydrangea-Ipynb-Renderer/README.md

 # Hydrangea-Jupyrender

-A python made tool for rendering ipynb files in read-only mode.
+A Python-based tool for rendering Jupyter notebooks in read-only mode.